-On 20 May 2020, the parent shareholder of the Company contributed its 99% shareholding in Mobile Cash Paraguay SA into the Company.
+On 20 May 2020, the parent shareholder of the Company contributed its 99% shareholding in Mobile Cash Paraguay S.A. into the Company.
 As consideration for this contribution, the Company issued 272 new shares to its parent for a value of PYG 4,461 million.

-Since that date, the Company controls Mobile Cash Paraguay SA (MCP) and fully consolidates it, recognising non-controlling interests for the 1% shareholding it does not own.
+Since that date, the Company controls Mobile Cash Paraguay SA (MCP) and fully consolidates it, recognizing non-controlling interests for the 1% shareholding it does not own.

 For the purchase accounting, the Company determined the provisional fair values of Mobile Cash Paraguay SA's identifiable assets and liabilities based on transaction and relative fair values.
-The purchase accounting is still provisional at December 31, 2020, particularly in respect of the valuation of identified assets and liabilities, as well as, the final price adjustment.
-Management will finalize the purchase accounting in Q2 2021.
+The final purchase accounting and differences compared to the provisional fair values reported as at December 31, 2020 for MCP are shown below: